kibook/FOSSIG/README.md

 # Purpose

-The purpose of the FOSSIG (Free Open Source Software Interest Group) is:
+The purpose of the Free Open Source Software Interest Group (FOSSIG) is:

   - to apply S1000D to the documentation of free software